bright/new-www/_posts/2018-04-20-using-typescript-with-redux.md

 ![Workaround on mapStateToProps might help a bit](/images/react-ts/mapprops-partial-typo.png){: .center-image}

 Note we don't have a proper type for `ownProps` here, too, and "for convenience" we used `any`.
-Also, this approach lets us return `onClick` property here which we clearly expect to be returned only from `mapDispatchToProps` in this case.
+Also, this approach let us return `onClick` property here which we clearly expect to be returned only from `mapDispatchToProps` in this case.
 Let's be explicit about it and split our props into three separate types: one for own props (passed from the parent component), one for state-based props and one for dispatch-based props:

 ```typescript
 interface LinkOwnProps {